Mite Madness Rules

 If 2 teams are tied for more than 1 position:

-- Goal Differential for all pool-play games played (maximum of 7 goals per game differential)
+3) Goal Differential for all round-robin games played (maximum of 7 goals per game differential)

-- Fewest Goals Against for all pool-play games played (maximum of 7 goals per game differential)
+4) Fewest Goals Against for all round-robin games played (maximum of 7 goals per game differential)

-- Most Points for games played between the tied teams (ie. if one team has beaten the other 2 teams, that teams will advance)
+1) Most Points for games played between the tied teams

-- Goal Differential for all pool-play games played (maximum of 7 goals per game differential)
+5) Goal Differential for all round-robin games played (maximum of 7 goals per game differential)

-- Fewest Goals Against for all pool-play games played (maximum of 7 goals per game differential)
+6) Fewest Goals Against for all round-robin games played (maximum of 7 goals per game differential)

 TEAMS/REFEREE POINTS OF EMPHASIS